Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The opposite of courage in our society is not cowardice... it is conformity."
+> "Instead of worrying about what you cannot control, shift your energy to what you can create."
-> — **Earl Nightingale**
+> — **Roy T. Bennett**

 ---